 On Friday 25 September 2020, the Morrison government announced that it intends to reform the responsible lending standards in Australia.
 The change is aimed to come into force in March 2021.

-Treasurer Josh Frydenberg stated on Friday that the changes are designed to “increase the flow of credit to households and businesses“.
+Treasurer Josh Frydenberg stated on Friday that the changes are designed to “increase the flow of credit to households businesses“.
 Mr Frydenberg further indicated that “as Australia continues to recover from the COVID-19 pandemic, it is important that there are no unnecessary barriers to the flow of credit to households and small businesses.”

 Effect of the Changes

 Responsible lending standards were introduced over a decade ago and were designed to prevent lenders from granting unaffordable loans and products which were unsuited to the consumer’s needs.
 The standards were established to level the playing field between large-scale lenders (such as banks) and consumers, mostly comprising individuals and small businesses.